YuvrajSingh-mist/LeChat/README.md

-# Introducing StoryLlama - A Smaller Language Model for Bedtime Stories!
+# Introducing StoryMoE - A Smaller MoE based Language Model for Bedtime Stories!

 - So, I trained a MoE based a 124M (8x12M) architecture I coded from ground up to build a small instruct model, going through the below-mentioned stages from scratch.
 - Trained on TiyStories dataset form HuggingFace consisting of 1M tokens for a total of 14000 steps